licht8/vinegere-cipher/README.md

 ## Building the Project

-To build the project, run:
+To build the project using GCC Compiler, run:

 ```sh
 make